michelgrootjans/dot-game/readme.md

 - Keep the `strict` mode disabled during migration to reduce friction
 - Use source maps for debugging

+## Dependency Constraints

+- `ts-jest@27.1.5` requires `@types/jest@^27.0.0` as a peer dependency
+- Do not upgrade `@types/jest` beyond version 27.x without also upgrading `ts-jest`
+- If you encounter dependency conflicts during installation, you may need to use `--legacy-peer-deps` flag

 # License

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]